 The jurists adopt an even more lenient stance when dealing with relations involving apostate or non-Muslim family members.
-Muslims are permitted to share a household with apostate or non-Muslim relatives if there is a reasonable prospect of influencing them to return to the correct Path or to embrace Islam, as long as these relatives do not exhibit hostility toward Islam or Muslims after being advised.
+Muslims are permitted to share a household with apostate or non-Muslim relatives if there is a reasonable prospect of influencing them to return to the correct path and embrace Islam, as long as these relatives do not exhibit hostility toward Islam or Muslims after being counseled.
 Respect for non-Muslim parents is also mandated, even if they refuse to convert to Islam.
-In matters of inheritance, Salafi-jihadi jurists allow a Muslim to inherit from non-Muslim parents; however, this is primarily motivated by a desire to prevent the wealth from falling into the hands of the non-Muslim state or heirs, rather than a recognition of inheritance as a continuation of economic ties with deceased parents.
+In matters of inheritance, Salafi-jihadi jurists allow a Muslim to inherit from non-Muslim parents.
+However, this is primarily motivated by a desire to prevent the wealth from falling into the hands of the non-Muslim state or heirs, rather than a recognition of inheritance as a continuation of economic ties with deceased parents.

-When assessing the broader motivations underlying these rulings, two distinct approaches emerge: essentialist and utilitarian.
-On the one hand, jurists like al-Tartusi argue that respect for parents is an unconditional obligation, irrespective of their religious affiliation.
-On the other hand, other jurists emphasize such familial interactions as opportunities to introduce Islam to non-Muslim parents and to encourage repentance among apostate relatives.
+When assessing the broader motivations underlying these rulings, distinct essentialist and utilitarian approaches emerge.
+Jurists like al-Tartusi argue that respect for parents is an unconditional obligation, irrespective of their religious affiliation.
+Other jurists, however, emphasize such familial interactions as opportunities to introduce Islam to non-Muslim parents and to encourage repentance among apostate relatives.

-Notably, the concept of religious "hatred" is consistently invoked within familial, neighborly, and collegial contexts, particularly because such relationships possess inherent potential for developing profound emotional bonds.
-Jurists conceptualize this "hatred" not merely as a religious imperative, but rather as an instrumental mechanism for establishing social boundaries between in-group and out-group constituencies, as Jonathan Z. demonstrates.
-The growing Amrican military pressure on al-Qaeda Iraq starting as 2006 (the Anbar Awakeing: the consolidation of Sunni tribes against al-Qaeda), the progressive territorial decline of ISIS in Syria and Iraq between 2015-2017 and the weakening of al-Qaeda and other Salafi-jihadi organization across the MENA region have likely intensified concerns among Salafi-jihadi adherents that their religious communities remain vulnerable and precarious.
+Notably, the concept of religious hatred is consistently invoked within familial, neighborly, and collegial contexts, particularly because such relationships possess inherent potential for developing profound emotional bonds.
+Jurists conceptualize this hatred not merely as a religious imperative, but rather as an instrumental mechanism for establishing social boundaries between in-group and out-group constituencies, as Jonathan Z. demonstrates.
+The growing US military pressure on al-Qa’ida Iraq starting as 2006, with the “Anbar Awakening” that saw the consolidation of Sunni tribes against the group, the progressive territorial decline of ISIS in Syria and Iraq between 2015 and 2017, and the weakening of al-Qa’ida and other Salafi-jihadi organizations across the MENA region have likely intensified concerns among Salafi-jihadi adherents that their religious communities remain vulnerable to negative influences and precariously held together.

-Consequently, these groups have undertaken systematic efforts to demarcate boundaries as a protective measure against the potential dissolution of Salafi-jihadi enclaves.
-The existential insecurity arising from significant Salafi-jihadi political reversals may have compelled jurists to advocate for religious antagonism as a mechanism for reestablishing certainty and maintaining identity coherence, as Catarina Kinnvall suggests.
-As elucidated in this volume's introduction, this pattern mirrors the Khawarij response following their seventh-century defeat, the Shi'ite response subsequent to their defeat by the Umayyads, and the Wahhabi response following their successive defeats by Ottoman forces.
-Across all three instances, these movements institutionalized the doctrine of al-walā’ wa-l-barā’ and particularly “hatred” as a means of fostering social separation from external groups while preserving in-group cohesion and identity.
+Consequently, these groups have made systematic efforts to demarcate boundaries as protective measures against the potential dissolution of Salafi-jihadi enclaves.
+The existential insecurity arising from significant Salafi-jihadi political reversals may have compelled jurists to advocate religious antagonism as a mechanism for reestablishing certainty and maintaining identity coherence, a dynamic identified by Catarina Kinnvall.
+As discussed in the introduction to this volume, this pattern mirrors the Khawarij response following their seventh-century defeat, the Shi’ite response to their defeat by the Umayyads, and the Wahhabi response to their successive defeats by Ottoman forces.
+In all three instances, these movements institutionalized the doctrine of al-walā’ wa-l-barā’ and particularly hatred as a means of fostering social separation from external groups while preserving in-group cohesion and identity.